MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 :::image type="content" source="media/monitor-batching-ingestion/events-received-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart of the events received during ingestion from the github database aggregated over time." lightbox="media/monitor-batching-ingestion/events-received-chart.png":::

-* In this chart, the *GitHubStreamingEvents* data connection receives around 200-500 events over time.
+* In this chart, the *GitHubStreamingEvents* data connection receives around 200-500 events per time unit over time.

 ### Events Processed and Events Dropped